jeongdo801/scNOVA/README.md

 4. **Launch the run_pipeline.sh script**

 ## Dependencies and conda
 This tool reduces the burden of installing R dependencies and their correct versions by using conda.
-After following the installation and setup (steps 1-3), use `snakemake --use-conda --conda-create-envs-only` to prepare the conda environment.
+After following the installation and setup (steps 1-3), use `snakemake -j 4 --use-conda --conda-create-envs-only` to prepare the conda environment.

 Note 1: If you do not have a lot of space in your `HOME` directory (i.e. `~`), make sure conda installs packages into a directory where you have more space.
 To do so, open `~/.condarc` (which already might have content if you have used conda before) and add the following lines to it:
 ```